calliope-project/calliope/doc/user/ref_config_listing.rst

 ..
 Note::

-   The identifiers of the abstract base tech groups are reserved and cannot be used for a user-defined technology or tech group.
+   The identifiers of the abstract base tech groups are reserved and cannot be used for user-defined technologies.
+However, you can amend an abstract base technology group for example by a lifetime attribute that will be in effect for all technologies derived from that group (see :ref:`tech_groups`).

 The following lists the pre-defined base tech groups and the defaults they provide.